Thoracic outlet syndrome

 What you can do

-- Be aware of any pre-appointment restrictions.
-When you make the appointment, ask if there's anything you need to do before you arrive at the office.
+- Be aware of anything you need to do ahead of time.
+When you make the appointment, ask whether there's anything you need to do before you come in.

-- Write down any symptoms you're experiencing, including any that seem unrelated to the reason for which you scheduled the appointment.
-Be as specific and detailed as possible in describing your symptoms, including what part of your body is affected and how the discomfort makes you feel.
+- Write down any symptoms you're having.
+Include any that don't seem related to the reason you scheduled the appointment.
+Be as specific and detailed as possible in describing your symptoms.
+Include what part of your body is affected and how the discomfort makes you feel.

-- Write down key personal information, including any physical traumas you've experienced, such as a car accident or work-related injury.
-Include the information even if the injuries occurred years ago.
-Also note any repetitive physical activities that you do now or have done in the past.
-This may include activities at work, in sports, and for hobbies and other recreational activities.
+- Write down key personal information.
+Include any physical traumas you've experienced, even if the injuries happened years ago.
+Traumas may include a car accident or work-related injury.
+Note any physical activities or movements you tend to repeat now or repeated in the past.
+These may include movements done for work, sports, hobbies or other recreational activities.

-- List your key medical information, including other conditions for which you're receiving treatment.
-Also include the names of any prescription and nonprescription medicines or supplements that you're taking.
+- List key medical information.
+Include other conditions for which you're being treated.
+Also include the names of all prescription and nonprescription medicines or supplements that you're taking.

 Preparing a list of questions helps you make the most of your time.
 For thoracic outlet syndrome, some basic questions to ask include: